tkuo-tkuo/DeepMutationOperators/README.md

 Model-level mutation operators
 ------------------
-Model-level mutation operators directly mutate the structure and parameters of DL model without training procedure, which is more efficient for DL mutant model generation.
+Model-level mutation operators directly mutate the structure and parameters of DNN's structure without training procedure, which is more efficient for mutated model generation.
+Explicitly, model-level mutation operators automatically analysis structure of given DNN and mutate on a copy of the original DNN, where the generated mutant models are serialized and stored as .h5 file format.

 -  GF - Gaussian Fuzzing
 -  WS - Weight Shuffling